 You’re perfectly positioned for an STO, or security token offering.
 It’s like an IPO, but instead of using investment bankers and a host of other financial professional and lawyers, you’re selling your “digital stock” directly to investors.

-What are the steps required to launch a Securities Token Offering (STO)?
+What are the legal steps required to launch a Securities Token Offering (STO)?

 - You will need a lawyer or 2.
 This will cost money and the fees range from $10,000 to $50,000.
 (Note: BrightCOIN can refer you to some amazing private placement lawyers at attractive prices).

-- Typically you would register for a Regulation D 506c and, and most likely do a Regulation S as well.
-The Reg.
+- Typically you would file for a Regulation D 506c and, most likely, a Regulation S. The Reg.
 D allows you to accept investment from accredited investors within the US.
 Reg.
 S permits the sale of your tokens to non-US residents.

 - Bad Actor checks should be done on all proprietors that own 20%+ of the issuers equity.